AscendingPassage.com HOME PAGE.

 The

-temple of Abu Simbel seems to have been the model of that at Derr, it was no doubt dedicated
+temple of Abu Simbel seems to have been the model of that at Derr.
+The style in which the sculptures are

 executed denotes high antiquity.

-Two figures of the goddess Isis bless Nefertari
+Four figures of goddesses bless Nefertari

 A few paces to the north of the